Chipdelmal/CDCScrape/README.md

 # CDC Scrape

-These scripts were created to scrape the monthly CDC California updates to CSV files for easy analysis.
+These scripts were created to scrape the monthly California Department of Public Health (CDPH) arbovirus case updates to CSV files for easy analysis.

 * [pdfDownload.py](./pdfDownload.py): Downloads PDFs defined in [sources.py](./sources.py) to a directory.
 * [pdfScrape.py](./pdfScrape.py): Scrapes the PDFs looking for tables and getting rid of parentheses data and notes (redundant to counts).